 Polyester

 Moisture-wicking, quick-drying polyester is marketed under a variety of names.
 Each has proprietary characteristics to enhance performance.
 On the negative side, it smells after a while.
-It is important to only wash polyester in warm water (no greater than 30 degrees Celsius) and not add bleach.
-Although you aren’t meant to put polyester into a dryer, I do when I am in travel mode, especially if I don’t have an opportunity to dry it outside.
-That said, my polyester items do dry quite quickly in the bathroom overnight.
+It is essential to wash polyester only in warm water (no greater than 30 degrees Celsius) and not add bleach.
+Although you aren’t meant to put polyester into a dryer, I do when in travel mode, especially if I cannot dry it outside.
+That said, my polyester items dry pretty quickly in the bathroom overnight.

 Polypropylene